llikhitha1/llikhitha1/README.md

 ### Hi there, I'm Lokeswari Likhitha! 👋

-- 🔭 I’m currently working as aCloud Support Engineer @ AWS
+- 👩🏻‍💻 I’m currently working as a Cloud Support Engineer @ AWS